sddevelopment-be/penguin-pragmatic-patterns/content/practices/mindmapping.md

 ## Contextual forces

-{{<whatis text=`
-These describe factors at play that influence the outcome of the practice.
-They are not necessarily good or bad, but they are important to be aware of.
-Some contextual forces are enablers, giving the practice a higher chance of being useful.
-Others are deterrents, making the practice less useful in your given context.` >}}

 ### Enablers
+The following factors support effective application of the practice:

-* You are comfortable being confronted with your own knowledge gaps
+* You are comfortable being confronted with your own knowledge gaps.
-* Having non-complete, non-final representation of your knowledge is okay
+* Having incomplete or evolving representations of knowledge is acceptable.
-* Modern technology makes it easy to create mind maps
+* Access to modern technology that facilitates easy creation and updating of mind maps.

 ### Deterrents
+The following factors prevent effective application of the practice:

-* Mind maps are relatively high effort
+* The effort required to create mind maps is relatively high.
-* The resulting visual artefact of a mind mapping exercise rapidly becomes stale
+* The visual artifact of the mind map becomes outdated and is not refreshed.
-* Not knowing what concept to attach something to can lead to frustration or abandoning of the mind map
+* The individual experiences frustration from not knowing how to connect certain concepts within the mind map, potentially leading to abandonment.

 ## Solution